lockedatapublished/blog/content/posts/2018-07-12-emojify-gh.md

 gh::gh("GET /repos/:owner/:repo/labels", owner = "lockedata", repo = "optiRum")
 ```

 * After doing that, define what each old label is going to become.
+When defining our new labels, we [used this cheatsheet of emojis for GitHub](https://www.webpagefx.com/tools/emoji-cheat-sheet/).

 ```r
 # dput(sort(unique(labels$name)))